benbalter/benbalter.github.com/_posts/2016-04-11-white-house-open-source-missed-opportunity.md

 For another, outside the firewall, [agencies must adopt open source, rather than disclosed source development, release and maintenance practices](https://github.com/WhiteHouse/source-code-policy/issues/121).
 If code is so purpose built as to yield no value beyond its particular use case, or if once released, development teams hold in person, exclusionary standing meetings to discuss project priorities, the project is unlikely to gain open source adoption, and will only further establish the case for preserving the *status quo*.

 The White House Open Source Policy is an opportunity to fold the map in half, and bring the innovation of Silicon Valley a bit closer to the Beltway.
 Limiting the impact of open source to a time- and scope-constrained pilot forgoes a unique and long-needed opportunity to modernize government.
 Whether you're a lawyer, a technologist, or just a citizen that uses government services, I encourage you to [read through the policy's ongoing and informative discussions](https://github.com/whitehouse/source-code-policy/issues?q=is%3Aissue+is%3Aopen+sort%3Acomments-desc), and comment or provide a +1 before the comment period closes later today.

-*A modified version of this post originally appeared as [an Op-Ed on FCW](https://fcw.com/articles/2016/04/11/balter-open-source-opinion.aspx)*.